BaxterStockman/ansible-role-nginx_reverse_proxy/README.md

   `/etc/nginx/nginx.conf`.
 - `nginx_config_dir`: Path to the NGINX configuration directory.
 Defaults to `{{ nginx_config_file | dirname }}`.
+- `nginx_server_name`:  Argument to the `server` directive in the main `server` block of the NGINX configuration file.
+Can be a string or list of strings.
+  Defaults to `default`.
 - `nginx_ssl_dir`:  Directory used to store SSL certificates and keys.
   Defaults to `{{ nginx_config_dir }}/ssl`.  *NOTE* This role does not manage SSL configuration.